-Objective 3: Effective global collaboration to improve long-term availability of health commodities Intermediate Result Indicators Intermediate Result 3.1 Improved strategic engagement with global partners to ensure appropriate strategic coordination C8.
-Number of global advocacy engagements in support of improved availability of essential health commodities Intermediate Result 3.2 C1.
+Objective 3: Effective global collaboration to improve long-term availability of health commodities Intermediate Result Indicators Intermediate Result 3.1 C8.
+Number of global advocacy engagements in support of improved availability of essential health Improved strategic engagement commodities with global partners to ensure appropriate strategic coordination Intermediate Result 3.2 CI.
 Number of innovations that were developed, implemented or introduced, and are related to the